fab2s/NodalFlow/docs/events.md

 });
 ```

-The original exception is re-throw by NodalFlow after the execution of FlowEvent::FLOW_FAIL events.
+The original exception is [re-thrown by NodalFlow](exceptions.md) after the execution of FlowEvent::FLOW_FAIL events.

 ## Compatibility